*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 You can pick up a ton of Blends in the store and these are great because they’re tried-and-true and they’re pretty popular.
 They have to be if they’re going to be sold like that.

 But those Blends aren’t the end-all-be-all of crafting teas without sugar.
-You can easily take some loose leaf black tea, cut up some vanilla bean put it in a tea tin with your black tea.
+You can easily take some loose leaf black tea, cut up some vanilla beans put it in a tea tin with your black tea.